-- Proofpoint researchers discovered a new threat campaign involving malicious third-party OAuth apps that are used to infiltrate organizations’ cloud environments.
+- Proofpoint researchers discovered a new threat campaign involving malicious third-party OAuth apps that were able to override Microsoft’s old vetting services to infiltrate organizations’ cloud environments.

 - Threat actors satisfied Microsoft’s requirements for third-party OAuth apps by abusing the Microsoft “verified publisher” status.

-- In this campaign, which Proofpoint researchers uncovered on December 6th, 2022, the threat actors employed brand abuse, app impersonation and other social engineering tactics to lure users into authorizing malicious apps.
+- In this campaign, which Proofpoint researchers uncovered on December 6th, 2022, the threat actors employed brand abuse, Microsoft verified app impersonation and other social engineering tactics to lure users into authorizing malicious apps.

 - The potential impact of this malicious campaign includes data exfiltration, brand abuse, and delegated permissions over compromised users’ mailboxes, calendars, and meetings.

-- Users and organizations should not trust OAuth apps based on the verified publisher status alone.
+- Users and organizations should not trust OAuth apps based on the Microsoft “verified publisher” status alone.

 Getting verified on popular platforms such as Instagram, Twitter, or the Apple AppStore is the modern online status symbol.
 As users, we naturally trust verified accounts more.
-It is the same in the enterprise world with third-party OAuth app publishers verified by Microsoft.
-Unfortunately, threat actors have recognized the value of the verified status in the Microsoft environment as well.
+It is the same in the enterprise world with third-party Oauth app publishers verified by Microsoft.
+Unfortunately, threat actors have recognized the value of the “verified publisher” status in Microsoft Windows as well.

 The potential impact to organizations includes compromised user accounts, data exfiltration, brand abuse of impersonated organizations, business email compromise (BEC) fraud, and mailbox abuse.
 The attack was less likely to be detected than traditional targeted phishing or brute force attacks.
 Organizations typically have weaker defense-in-depth controls against threat actors using verified OAuth apps.